liutas4x4/IR-probe_byDC42/README.md

 It was more quick and cheap to create own PCB for this probe.
 Gerber files were generated using Spurkfun cam profile, copy is placed in separate directory.
 [Firmvare](https://github.com/dc42/OrmerodSensorBoard/tree/master/Firmware/Mini-differential-IR/V1.0_1.1) and [schematics](https://github.com/dc42/OrmerodSensorBoard/tree/master/SchematicAndPCB/Mini-differential-IR/V1.0_1.1) used can be found at original DC42's GitHub, version 1.1.

-#### CAUTION: On photo you see ver 0.1A with wrong marks of +5V and OUT pins.
+#### CAUTION: On photo at the ../Eagle_files you see ver 0.1A with wrong marks of +5V and OUT pins.
 At version 0.1B there on GitHub is set of correct files.

 ## Holding bracket